pykettk/magento2-developer-exam-notes/README.md

 > When would you place a module in the app/code folder versus another location?

 ---
+> How do different modules interact with each other?

+---
+> What side effects can come from this interaction?

+---
 #### 1.2.
 Describe the Magento Directory Structure
 > How do you locate different files in Magento?